-Interest expense of \$1 million, \$4 million and \$34 million for the years ended October 28, 2012, October 30, 2011 and October 31, 2010, respectively, consisted primarily of (i) interest expense of \$1 million, \$3 million and \$32 million, respectively, with respect to the previously outstanding senior notes, senior subordinated notes, and debt under the senior secured credit facilities, all issued or incurred in connection with the SPG Acquisition, as well as commitment fees related to our terminated and new unsecured revolving credit facilities; and (ii) amortization of debt issuance costs of \$0 million, \$1 million and \$2 million, respectively.
+Interest expense of \$2 million, \$1 million and \$4 million for the fiscal years ended November 3, 2013, October 28, 2012 and October 30, 2011, respectively, consisted primarily of (i) interest expense of \$1 million, \$1 million and \$3 million, respectively, with respect to commitment fees related to our prior \$300 million unsecured, revolving credit facility under the 2011 credit agreement, as well as the previously outstanding senior notes, senior subordinated notes, and debt under the senior secured credit facilities, all issued or incurred in connection with the SPG Acquisition; and (ii) amortization of debt issuance costs of \$1 million, \$0 million and \$1 million, respectively.
+(See Note 7.
+"Borrowings")

-12. Other Income (Expense), net
+12. Other Income, net

-Other income (expense), net includes interest income, currency gains (losses) on balance sheet remeasurement and other miscellaneous items.
-The following table presents the detail of other income (expense), net (in millions):
+Other income, net includes net realized gains on the sale of available-for-sale securities, realized and unrealized gains on trading securities, gains on the sale of cost method investments, interest income, currency gains (losses) on balance sheet remeasurement and other miscellaneous items.
+The following table presents the detail of other income, net (in millions):

-Year Ended
+Fiscal Year Ended

-October 28, 2012 October 30, 2011 October 31, 2010
+November 3, 2013 (October 28, 2012 October 30, 2011

-Other income \$ 3 \$ 1 \$ 3
+Other income \$ 15 \$ 3 \$ 1

-Interest income 4 1 1
+Interest income 4 4 1

-Other expense (3) (1) (6)
+Other expense (3) (1)

-Other income (expense), net \$ 4 \$ 1 \$ (2)
+Other income, net \$ 19 \$ 4 \$ 1